Parkman328/aws_immersion/content/_index.md

 * Amazon RDS for PostgreSQL
 * Amazon Redshift

 In addition, at the end of the tutorial you should check out Qlik Compose, our Data Warehousing Automation solution that can automate the process of creating and updating analytics-ready data sets in Amazon Redshift.
-Click the “Contact Us” tab and complete the form to request more information about Qlik Replicate connectivity options or Qlik Compose for Data Warehouses.
+Click the [Contact Us](../contact_us) menu and complete the form to request more information about Qlik Replicate connectivity options or Qlik Compose for Data Warehouses.

 Now Feel free to ask Questions and Please click on `Getting Started` to Start the AWS Immersion Day Tutorials